 - Follow the Google Webmaster Guidelines.

-- Read our SEO guide for more tips.
+- Read our basic SEO guide and advanced user guide for more tips.

 When a user enters a query, our machines search the index for matching pages and return the results we believe are the most relevant to the user.
-Relevancy is determined by over 200 factors, and we always work on improving our algorithm.
+Relevancy is determined by hundreds of factors, and we always work on improving our algorithm.
 Google considers the user experience in choosing and ranking results, so be sure that your page loads fast and is mobile-friendly.